casdoor/casdoor-website/docs/provider/oauth/overview.md

 ---
 title: Overview
-description: Add OAuth providers to your application
+description: Add OAuth providers so users can sign in with Google, GitHub, and other identity providers.
-keywords: [OAuth]
+keywords: [OAuth, identity provider, sign-in]
 authors: [ErikQQY]
 ---

-Casdoor allows for the use of other OAuth applications as a sign-in method.
+Casdoor can use external OAuth applications as sign-in methods.
+After adding a provider, its icon appears on the login and sign-up pages.
+Supported OAuth providers:

-Currently, Casdoor supports multiple OAuth application providers.
-The icons of these providers will be displayed on the login and signup pages once they have been added to Casdoor.
-The following are the providers that Casdoor supports:

 | Provider      | Logo                                                                           | Provider    | Logo                                                                       | Provider     | Logo                                                                      | Provider     | Logo                                                                        |
 |:--------------|:-------------------------------------------------------------------------------|:------------|:---------------------------------------------------------------------------|:-------------|:--------------------------------------------------------------------------|:-------------|:----------------------------------------------------------------------------|